CenturyLiu/Carla-GUI/README.md

  For more information about urban simulation scenario, see [freeway back end](https://carla-gui.readthedocs.io/en/latest/freeway_backend_introduction/)

+ To view the full process of creating and conducting an urban simulation, please refer to [freeway demo video](https://youtu.be/z3-JaiWRf4g)

  ## Installation

  - step 1: download this repository and put it to your desired location on your device (currently support windows and linux)